 We may receive compensation when you click on links to products from our partners.

-Speaking with friends the other day about the start of my career brought back memories about job-hunting and interview techniques.
+Speaking with friends the other day about the start of my career brought back memories of job-hunting and interview techniques.
 There were lots of memories and stories being told, during this conversation/s they told me something that hadn’t occurred to me at all:

 There are a lot of uniquely talented people out there who completely underestimate themselves!
-They have expertise that would be useful to many, but they don’t really acknowledge it or seriously consider sharing it with others.
+They have an expertise that would be useful to many, but they don’t really acknowledge it or seriously consider sharing it with others.